-Malcom Reed is back with Smoked Pork Steak.
+Malcom Reed is back with a tutorial on How to grill Smoked Pork Steak.
 Malcom puts together an apple-brined pork steak that is smoked on a grill or smoker.

 It is a simple recipe that makes a delicious and juicy pork steak.